ProgrammerDan/arionum-java/arionum-miner/WINDOWS_COMPILE_GUIDE.md

 6. Start up a command prompt
 7. Navigate towards the aronium-miner directory (the one with the POM.xml file)
 8. Execute “mvn clean package” (do not used quotes)
-9. **Edit the run-pool.bat file.** Change the part in the code to your arionum wallet adress and the amount of threads you want to use (standard is 1)
+9. **Run the run.bat file.** Follow on screen prompts to configure your miner.
 10. **Rename the aronium-java folder** to arionum-miner to avoid conflicts with GitHub Desktop if you want to catch the latest release.
 11. Start up the bat file you just created.